One thing many people don’t fully understand is the importance of micronutrients, such as vitamins and minerals, in maintaining overall health.

 Vitamin D and calcium!

-Vitamin D plays a crucial role in calcium absorption and metabolism.
+Vitamin D plays an important role in calcium absorption and metabolism.
 When vitamin D levels are sufficient, the body can efficiently absorb calcium from the diet.
 This is important for maintaining strong bones and teeth, as well as supporting other bodily functions such as muscle function, nerve transmission, and hormone regulation.

 When you consume foods containing calcium, such as dairy products, fortified plant-based milk alternatives, leafy green vegetables, and fortified foods, vitamin D helps facilitate the absorption of calcium in the intestines and regulates calcium levels in the blood.